 There might not be a light at the end of tunnel, it probably is someone bringing more work, there is not a lot we can do about that.
 What we can do though is remind ourselves why we do what we do, and ensure the tasks that we undertake to achieve our why don’t actually undermine it.
 That is why I have been working with teams helping them discover and record their mission statement, so they can remind themselves when the work is overwhelming they can remind themselves of their reason why and not get fixated on their tasks.
 It does not take long to identify and if used regularly can make a massive difference to how they work.

-Work an life is really hard at the moment, no matter what you do.
+Work and life are really hard at the moment, no matter what you do.
 Focus on what you can control, make decisions, and changes that are aligned to your reason why.
 Most weeks I read my mission statement out loud to myself to remind me why I do what I do, and if what I am doing works against it, I make adjustments accordingly.

 If you are interested in discovering you mission statement, drop me an email or message me via social media.